Gift Certificates Available. SHOP NOW!

 2014-2015: Guest Artist on MIT’s 88.1 WMBR and Boston’s 89.7 WGBH

 I'm a clarinetist who loves what I do, and I hope to share my love of music with my students.
 I graduated with my Master's Degree from the Boston Conservatory at Berklee in 2018.
 I've been teaching private clarinet lessons since 2014.
 I've had the opportunity to play music all over the country and abroad and learn from some incredible teachers and performers.
 I've performed all kinds of music from classical to contemporary to improvisation.
+My teaching is structured around fundamentals that all clarinetist need while also providing flexibility in what we focus on.

 I've been teaching individual clarinet lessons since 2014.
-I've taught private music lessons to students ages four and half to eighteen.
+I've taught private music lessons to students on piano and clarinet ages four and half to eighteen.
 I've been the music director for a summer musical camp that had participants ages five to sixteen.
 I enjoy learning about the individual needs, goals and level of each student.
 Whether they’re interested in getting better technique on the clarinet, learning about music in general, or just having fun playing, I can help them achieve their musical goals.

 I base the methods I use on the individual goals and level of the student.
 If they’re more advanced and interested in building specific technical goals I use various exercises and books for that (centered in the French and American clarinet technique traditions).
 If they’re more of a beginner and interested in just having fun I like to select solo pieces with them that they like (but can still challenge them to grow), as well as duets we can work on together.